Replacement construction of a road bridge in Vöhl-Asel

 Construction

-Wood-concrete composite construction as a prefabricated component on reinforced concrete abutments; concrete abutments on shallow foundations with facing masonry made of regional greywacke; surfacing as a reaction resin bonded thin surfacing (RHD); flat steel railings with wooden infill made of grown robinia logs and Accoya handrail
+Wood-concrete composite construction as a prefabricated component; abutment made of reinforced concrete on a shallow foundation with facing masonry made of regional greywacke; surfacing as reaction resin bonded thin surfacing (RHD); flat steel railing with wooden infill made of grown robinia logs and handrail made of Accoya

 Our services